 How to do simple rotational grazing to reduce weeds, improve forage variety and quality, and make your field more resistant to drought.
 How to draw earthworms and improve the soil fertility, simply.

 How to make a few products from your excess milk, like cheese and butter, we will get to sample too!
 How about a milk shake made with fresh fruit and A2 milk!!

 Q and A

 Note: Students will not have a lot of hands on time milking the cow.
 Most importantly, we want to teach the techniques, but the reality of it is, you learn the techniques first and then over a couple weeks of milking you will become proficient.
 We want to focus on technique, not having time to each milk a cow.
-If you have clarification questions, please email.
-After dark is the best time to reach us.
+If you have clarification questions, please email us here.